Android-PowerUser/Test/README.md

 Current development step:

+Fix a bug that caused that if you switch the LLM you must go back and in again (branch Gem-change-LLM).

 Fix a bug that prevents some apps from being launched by Screen Operator (branch open_apps_attempt_2).

 Correct implementation of MediaProjection (Create screenshots for Gemini).
 Almost finished code in the screenshot branch.
 The current workaround is to trigger a screenshot via the accessibility service.
 However, this leads to the thumbnail.